transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 (see figure \@ref(fig:pr-type-overall)).
 Overall, more than 30% of all journals do not provide clear information about their peer review process.
-The most common peer review practice is single blind per review, followed by double blind peer review.
+The most common peer review practice is single blind per review (29.8%), followed by double blind peer review (26.9%).
 Some journals offer the option for authors to choose whether to use single or double blind peer review.
 These cases have been coded as "Other" and amount to the majority of this category.
-1% of journals do not anonymize papers or reviews during review process.
+1% of journals ("The BMJ" and "The Cochrane Database of Systematic Reviews") do not anonymize papers or reviews during review process.

 <div class="figure">